Deniska1980-data/IssueCoin-HR-AI-Agent-System-for-Cloud-Automation/README.md

 Sends a pre-boarding questionnaire via Outlook or SendGrid.

-Each email dynamically includes name, team, and start date from the OneDrive data source.
+Each email dynamically includes name, team and start date from the OneDrive data source.

 🔵 Phase 3 – Onboarding